jyo-lab/CODESOFT_5/README.md

     "A detective solves a mysterious murder case.",
     "A hilarious comedy about a family reunion gone wrong."
 ]
-genres = ['Adventure', 'Romance', 'Action', 'Mystery', 'Comedy']
+genres = ['Adventure', 'Romance','Horror', 'Action', 'Mystery', 'Comedy']

 # Convert genres to numerical labels
 from sklearn.preprocessing import LabelEncoder